So Veronica, tell us about yourself

-My challenge is that I am not a technical person building a business surrounding a website.
+My challenge is that I am not a technical person so building a business surrounding a website is difficult.
 I believe technology broadens our worlds and my dream is to take the work I provide for individual families here in Travis County of empowerment and advocacy and bring that to the world wide web.
 Because the project is in its seedling stage, my greatest challenge is inspiring people to work on the project with basically no money but the hope for a better world.

-With Diversity being a hot topic, what are your thoughts about diversity?
+With diversity being a hot topic, what are your thoughts surrounding the topic?

 What compelled you to take a risk and start your company?

-I am focused on solving this problem because the special needs community, according to the last census constitutes 19% of the US population, 7% being children.
-This is a huge portion of our community.
+I am focused on solving this problem because of the special needs community.
+According to the last census, this community is 19% of the US population, with 7% being children.

 I am a mother of a child with special needs and I want her to have access to every opportunity she wants to take.
 I want her to feel empowered to let her light shine and I want her to be included in our society because she is amazing and there are many children and individuals just like her out there and the world will be a better place when we purposefully engage them.
 I want for our world to be more inclusive of ALL, I believe that creates a more resilient community when diversity is embraced and we cultivate our unique strengths.

 Collaboration is imperative, genuinely invest in other peoples dreams, it may seem counterintuitive but I have found it to reinvigorate me every time.
 Do not be afraid to ask for help.
-Be Real, do not be afraid to be vulnerable with your weaknesses and confident in your strengths, people are more willing to help.
-Keep an open-mind and wide-eyed never stop wondering the “what-ifs?”
+Be real and do not be afraid to be vulnerable with your weaknesses and confident in your strengths.
+People are more willing to help that way.
+Keep an open-mind, wide eyes, and never stop wondering the “what-ifs?”

 What would you challenge aspiring entrepreneurs to do before they begin?